Your Post Inflammatory Hyperpigmentation (PIH) Questions AnsweredJune 18, 2020

 Most laser treatments use heat energy to break down melanin, and if they are used with improper settings for your skin type, or without the thorough safety precautions that are followed in medical cosmetic clinics, there is a risk of aggravating PIH and making it worse.

-Pico Rejuvenation treatments are recommended for PIH because they use a unique model of Pico laser that relies primarily on fractional mechanical (light) energy with very little heat, so the risk of aggravating PIH is significantly reduced.
+Pico Rejuvenation treatments are recommended for PIH because they use a unique model of Pico laser that relies primarily on fractional mechanical (light and vibrational) energy with very little heat, so the risk of aggravating PIH is significantly reduced.
 In fact, Pico Rejuvenation can even be used to treat PIH caused by improper use of other types of lasers.

 Are There Products That Treat Post Inflammatory Hyperpigmentation?